hassantafreshi/easy-form-builder/readme.txt

 - *Email Notification* : Quickly respond to incoming inquiries with our instant contact form notification system for **free**.

-- *Confirmation Code* : Showing the Confirmation code in filled out contact forms or other type of forms for **free**.
+- *Confirmation Code* : Showing the Confirmation code(tracking code) in filled out contact forms or other type of forms for **free**.

 - *Create Custom Email Template*: with this free feature on Easy Form Builder you can create or add custom email template for forms. for add custom email template on Easy Form Builder go to “Easy Form Builder” → “Settings” →   “Email Template”

 - *Spam Protection* : add Google recaptcha validation for your forms for **free**.

+- *Confirmation code finder form* :By adding **Confirmation code finder form**, it enables the user to check the received answers or responses by entering his own tracking code.
+You cand find out on Easy Form Builder > Panel > Setting > General > copy Confirmation Code Finder